Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![OSCP Post](/assets/images/lpic2/freeh.png)
 **Figure 15** free memory in GB.

-You can also use count which can help display the output several times like in  the vmstate, but we haven't delay option, the delay will be 1 second.
+You can also use count which can help display the output several times like in  the vmstat, but we haven't delay option, the delay will be 1 second.

 ![OSCP Post](/assets/images/lpic2/freecount.png)
 **Figure 16** free 3 times count.

 The swap memory shouldn't been used, because as we saw earlier that memory should be available only for case we have no memory to use in our system.
-In my case the SWAP are use more then 300MB, which is note so good, because as I said that need to be normally in value of 0.
+In my case the SWAP are use more then 300MB, which is not so good, because as I said that need to be normally in value of 0.
 In Ubuntu the default value of the swap that can being used although we have free space in the memory is 60% of the swap in total, we can view our swap value in by using the command `cat /proc/sys/vm/swappiness`, in order to change that value we can use the following command:

 ```
 sudo sysctl vm.swappiness=10